wix-incubator/wix-code-docs/guides/getting-started.md

 2. [Open a blank template](https://editor.wix.com/html/editor/web/renderer/new?siteId=cbf36d3a-49d0-41c2-9482-1bb58d5fdda3&metaSiteId=a573279f-ae6f-46d1-8556-7c93ae9b2c84&editorSessionId=799795e9-07c2-4e7e-8a17-33dab829f776) in the Editor.

-## Step 2: Enable Corvid
+## Step 2: Enable Velo

-Enable Corvid in the Wix Editor to let you work with code in your site.
+Enable Velo in the Wix Editor to let you work with code in your site.

 ![alt_text](../media/gettingStarted2.png)